Siddharth Chauhan: Amar Colony

 Inspired by a British era building, a dilapidated wooden structure Titla Hotel in Shimla, Amar Colony is a story of three women who live a life of regret and loneliness in the hills of Shimla.
 The film was produced by Nisheeth Kumar who also co-produced the film Khanaur (Bitter Chestnut) directed by Gurvinder Singh.
 French award-winning music composer Marc Marder has composed music for this film.
 Amar Colony had its World Premiere at the 26th Tallinn Black Nights Film Festival which called it a "rich and engrossing piece" and wrote "Siddharth Chauhan’s debut feature is a surreal, absurdist take on isolation and connection: fantasy meeting cold reality.".
 Amar Colony was the only Indian film selected in Competition in the ‘First Features' section of the festival in 2022.
 Amar Colony won the Special Jury Prize at the 26th Tallinn Black Nights Film Festival for "its bold and innovative presentation of a small town community & originality of vision."

 The film had its Indian Premiere at the 27th International Film Festival of Kerala where Siddharth was given an award for being the Best Debutant Director from India.
-Asian Culture Vulture gave the film 3.5 stars out of 5 for his bold filmmaking style and wrote that "Chauhan should be applauded for his boldness and courage in tackling a topic that is often quietly pushed aside in India – ie personal desire, not just sexual but on several different personal levels."
+In the 4th Edition of YIFF (Yellowstone International Film Festival) Amar Colony won 3 major awards with Siddharth Chauhan winning for Outstanding Achievement in Film Direction (Feature), and Sangeeta Agarwal and Ayush Shrivastava both recognized for Outstanding Performances in Supporting Roles.